 Tip: Add regular exercise to your balanced diet and food’s nutrients, and co will do the rest.
 This means eating lots of fruits and vegetables during meals as they are your best friends.
 These also help your skin glow as they contain great amounts of biotin, and carotene along with vitamins C and E, which are natural collagen boosters.

 Great read about ageing:

 - Anti-ageing – foods you should avoid

 - British Medical Journal published an article revealing that vegetarians most certainly outlive meat eaters by six years.
 That alone should be an incentive to eat more fruits and greens.

 5. Decrease mortality & many chronic diseases

-Sportive studies have shown us that fruit and vegetables are indispensable to athletes high performance.
+Sportive studies have shown us that fruit and vegetables are indispensable to athletes’ high performance.
 It increases blood oxygen flow and gives high energy levels, and less fatigue.

 Healthy nutrition does help not only the sportive but can also reduce diseases later at a later stage in life.
 Additionally, a vegetarian diet can prevent and reverse certain chronic diseases, so it makes perfect sense that vegetarians have a longer life span!
-Type 2 diabetes is often linked with a lack of fruits and vegetables.
+Type 2 diabetes is often linked to a lack of fruits and vegetables.

 - The United Kingdom and the United States appear to be experiencing stagnating or continued declines in life expectancy – these declines were predominantly driven by trends in older age (≥65 years) mortality and in deaths related to respiratory disease, cardiovascular disease, nervous system disease, and mental disorders. [from paper’s Abstract]